 History and Mission

-The Oregon State University Retirement Association (OSURA) promotes engagement among OSU retirees and between retirees and the University by providing information, programs, scholarships and volunteer service opportunities that contribute to a rewarding retirement and that support the University’s mission.
+The Oregon State University Retirement Association (OSURA) promotes continuing collegial ties among all OSU retirees and between retirees and the university community by providing opportunities for ongoing intellectual growth, social interaction, and service to the university.

 To promote ongoing intellectual stimulation and activity.

 To provide a knowledgeable advocacy voice in support both of retirees and the university.

 During the summer of 2001, a group of retired and actively employed OSU faculty and staff met to discuss the need for an OSU retirement association.
 Unlike most comparable institutions, OSU did not have an organization for retired faculty and staff.
 In September of that year, a steering committee was formed, including OSU retirees Kathy Meddaugh, George Keller (former Vice-President for Research), and Bill Wilkins (former Dean of Liberal Arts), plus other retired and current administrators, faculty and staff.
 Particularly helpful to the committee was the active participation of Les Risser, wife of former OSU President Paul Risser.
 The Oregon State University Retirement Association (OSURA) received official recognition in December 2001 in a letter from President Risser granting OSURA affiliate status with the OSU Foundation, as required by OUS 580-046-00205.